 After you bring your pet home, you should take the following precautions:

 - Make sure to keep your pet’s atmosphere quiet and relaxed for the first 24 hours, as they could still be a bit disoriented.

-- Make sure to keep stitches clean.
+- Make sure to keep the surgical sight clean.

-Our Spay & Neuter Packages
+Our Dog and Cat Spay and Neuter Packages

 Spay and neuter surgery is an incredibly important part of pets’ early-life healthcare.
 In order to make this service more affordable for our clients, we offer special wellness packages for puppies and kittens which include their spay and neuter surgeries and all the related costs.
 Pets enrolled in these packages receive all the benefits of our regular first-year wellness package plus a nail trim and microchip placement at the time of their spay or neuter surgery.